Downers Grove, Illinois: Education

+Downers Grove Christian School celebrated their 50-year anniversary in 2020 and offers classes for Preschool 2 and 3, Pre-K 4, K–8th Grade.
+Located next to the Lincoln Center and a ministry of First Baptist Church of Downers Grove.

 Infrastructure

 Transportation

-The main line of the BNSF Railway Line, the line is also used by Metra commuter rail.
-Metra's BNSF Railway Line has three stops in Downers Grove at Belmont Road, Main Street, and Fairview Avenue.
+The main line of the BNSF Railway is also used by Metra commuter rail.
+Metra's BNSF Line has three stops in Downers Grove at Belmont Road, Main Street, and Fairview Avenue.
 Interstate Highways 355 and 88 pass through the community, as well as the major surface street US 34-Ogden Avenue.
 Downers Grove is served by the Pace Bus Service, a system of suburban public transportation.

-The Grove Commuter Shuttle runs four routes throughout the community to two of the three train station that are in the village.
-The shuttle also operates for the RotaryGrove Fest from remote parking lots on the north and south sides of the village located at the respective north and south high schools.
+The Grove Commuter Shuttle runs four routes throughout the community to two of the three train stations that are in the village.
+The shuttle also operates for the RotaryGrove Fest from remote parking lots on the north and south sides of the village, located at the respective north and south high schools.

 Utilities

 Downers Grove drinking water comes from Lake Michigan, via the DuPage Water Commission pipeline, which purchases the water from the City of Chicago Department of Water Management.
 Its electricity infrastructure is largely maintained by Commonwealth Edison Company (ComEd); its natural gas infrastructure was built by Northern Illinois Gas.

 Household waste pickup is contracted out by the village to Republic Services, as is yard waste pickup; these are paid for by either household-purchased stickers or rented carts.
 Curbside recycling is free.

 Waste water is treated by the Downers Grove Sanitary District.